The Sorry Plight of the Human Male

 Concentrate entirely on mature women and begin practicing the masculine charm which will later become second nature to you.
 The lad who learns how to charm women while still in short pants will have few worries in the trying years to come.

-Though your object will be to charm the fully grown female, you will suceed best by being a little boy.
+Though your object will be to charm the fully grown female, you will succeed best by being a little boy.

 This is effective even when you are a little boy, and later, when you are not, it will still be good.
 Thus it is important not only to seem as little as possible, but to remember how you did it.